yourjelly/odoo/addons/wowl/doc/components/dialog.md

 The `default` slot should be used to define the main content of the dialog (display some text or subcomponents).

 The slot `buttons` can be used to add custom buttons in the dialog footer.
-If the footer is displayed and that slot is not used, a default button `Ok` is added to the footer.
+If the footer is displayed and that slot is not used, a default button `OK` is added to the footer.
 A click on that button triggers the event `dialog-closed` via the method `_close` (see section below).

 So typically, the parent template could look like to